MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-windows-8-applications.md

     > <b>Tip:</b> The application registration can also be performed from the MobileFirst Operations Console:
         1. Open your browser of choice and load the MobileFirst Operations Console using the address `http://localhost:9080/mfpconsole/`.
 You can also open the console from the **Command-line** using the CLI command `mfpdev server console`.
-        2. Click on the "Create new" button next to "Applications" to create a new application and follow the on-screen instructions.
+        2. Click on the "New" button next to "Applications" to create a new application and follow the on-screen instructions.
         3. After successfully registering your application you can optionally download a "skeleton" Visual Studio project pre-bundled with the MobileFirst Native SDK.

 4. Run the command: